broadinstitute/adapt-web/README.md

 Contains all of the Vue related files.
 The Vue server is run from inside this directory. `package.json` contains the list of dependencies; other files are general configuration files.

 #### public
-Any files that need to be accessible to Django and/or the browser directly.
-This includes the website-wide stylesheet, the logo, the favicon, and a default index page (might be able to remove the index page).
+Any files that need to be accessible to Django directly.
+This includes the logo, the favicon, and a default index page (might be able to remove the index page).

 #### *src*
 All the parts specific to Vue.

+##### assets
+The site wide stylesheet (written in SCSS) and images are in this folder.

 ##### *components*
 Contains the actual HTML/CSS/JS/Vue code.
 There are 4 components; each currently corresponds with a page.